Rock 'n' Roll History for

 July 17

 Motown Records releases The Supremes' second single, "Buttered Popcorn" with "Who's Loving You" on the flip side.
-The record, featuring Florence Ballard on lead vocal, would be a total flop.
+The record, featuring Florence Ballard on lead vocal, would be a total flop, despite receiving much air play in the Detroit area.

 July 17

-RCA Victor releases Elvis Presley's "She's Not You".
+RCA Victor issues Elvis Presley's "She's Not You".
 Bolstered by the background vocals of The Jordanaires, the song would rise to #5 on the Hot 100 and top the UK's Official Chart.

 July 17